dfsp-spirit/brainload/README_DEVELOPMENT.md

 > IMPORTANT: This builds the anaconda package based on the PyPI package, so you have to upload to PyPI before starting this.

 Get the tools: install `conda` on your system and fire it up, then use it to get the build tools.
-We will assume you installed it into `~/software/anaconda2`.
+We will assume you installed it into ${CONDA_DIR}`, which could be something like `~/software/anaconda2`.

 The first step is to activate conda if it is not yet active.
 Type `conda --version` to check whether the `conda` command is available.
-If the command is not found, assuming you installed conda to `${CONDA_DIR}`:
+If the command is not found:

 If you installed conda < 4.4: